 Is There Any Evidence That Intermittent Fasting Works Better Than Other Diets?

 Yes!
-According to research published in the Journal Of Clinical Endocrinology And Metabolism, individuals who followed an alternate day diet could lose twice as much body fat compared to those who usually ate.
+According to research published in the Journal Of Clinical Endocrinology And Metabolism, individuals who followed an alternate-day diet could lose twice as much body fat as those who usually ate.
 This study also found that participants who went long periods without eating experienced more significant improvements in their metabolic rates.